-Your In-Person Teaching (IPT) day and Live Online Interactive Learning (LOIL) sessions will show in your timetable.
+Your teaching on campus and any Live Online Interactive Learning (LOIL) sessions you may have will show in your timetable.
 Links to LOIL sessions can also be accessed through the relevant unit page on the University's online learning environment, Moodle.